Search Programs

 Please see the veterinary state board websites for specific information about state-based requirements, credentialing entities, and continuing education (CE) requirements.

-The typical requirements for becoming a credentialed vet tech include the following:
+The typical requirements for becoming a credentialed vet tech include:

-Some of the competencies tested on the VTNE, which has three testing windows per year, include:
+Some of the competencies tested on the VTNE, a $340 exam given during three-month-long windows per year, include:

 The nine domains—primary areas of responsibility— are:

-The exam fee is $345 exam.
-Practice tests are available for $45 which include 75 questions and must be completed in 90 minutes.
+The exam fee is $340.
+Practice tests are available for $50 which include 75 questions and must be completed in 90 minutes.

 Finally, veterinary medical boards and other credentialing entities require vet techs to complete CE hours.
 To maintain active credentials, here are some resources for vet tech CE hours: